StrongLoop-Evangelists/workshop-marketplace/workshop/03-model-files.md

 ![LoopBack Model Files - product.js - js hooks](assets/files02.png)

-The generator also creates a corresponding JavaScript file to allow you to add remote methods to your endpoint.
-As you can see above, we have a simple function waiting to add in functionality.
+The generator also creates a corresponding JavaScript file to allow us to add remote methods to our endpoint.
+As we can see above, we have a simple function waiting to add in functionality.

 Below is an example of a remote method from the LoopBack documentation that adds an endpoint called `status` that returns whether the coffee shop is open or closed based on the time.